 If you are still not happy once you receive the decision on your First Tier Review, you can request a Second Tier Review.

-If you are unhappy with the Council’s decision, you have the right to ask the Scottish Public Services Ombudsman (SPSO) for an independent review.
-The SPSO are not part of the Council.
+If you are unhappy with the Council’s First Tier Review decision, you have the right to ask the Scottish Public Services Ombudsman (SPSO) for an independent Second Tier Review.
+The SPSO are not part of the Council and are a free service.

-You should ask the SPSO for an independent review within one month of receiving our decision.
-In some circumstances you may be able to ask for a review after this.
-You should contact the SPSO for advice.
+You should ask the SPSO for an independent review within one month of receiving a First Tier decision from the Scottish Welfare Fund Team.
+In some circumstances you may be able to ask for a review after a month, contact the SPSO for more advice.

 You can ask the SPSO for an independent review over the phone or in writing.
 If you prefer, they will send you a form in the post, or you can print it off their website or fill it in online.